 To read more about these steps in detail, make sure to read our guide on the top project management methodologies and how to pick the right one for you.

-No matter which methodology suits you better, a PPM software is critical to getting the job done.
-In fact, nearly every project manager uses some form of PPM tool or software to properly manage their projects.
-Though PPM tools are meant to be methodology agnostic, the reality is that some PPM tools are better equipped for certain methodologies due to their available features and capabilities.
+No matter which methodology suits you better, a PPM software is critical to assist you complete your projects well.
+Nearly every project manager uses some form of PPM tool or software to manage their projects.
+Though PPM tools are methodology agnostic, most PPM tools are geared towards certain methodologies due to their available features and capabilities.

 We’ll go into detail of the specific PPM tool features you need to look for based on the methodology you choose.